2024-2025 Ivy Coaching Staff of the Year

 Head Coach

-The 2024-25 season marks David McLaughlin’s ninth year (eighth season) on the sidelines as Dartmouth head coach.
+The 2025-26 season marks David McLaughlin’s tenth year (ninth season) on the sidelines as Dartmouth head coach.
 He was named the 28th head coach of the Big Green men’s basketball program on April 25, 2016.

 “Dartmouth College is unique, even within the unique nature of the Ivy League,” said McLaughlin.
 “It’s the only college in the Ivy League and has an undergraduate focus.
 The community is real, the culture of support for each other — both in the athletic realm and the campus community — is real, and we extend that to our program.